Muuuchem/SeqEditor/README.md

 ```
 The editor also works with Fasta Sequences!
 Try importing the following Fasta sequence by clicking the second button from the left
 and pasting it into the resulting textbox.
 The editor can stack chains with different
 names and sequences.
-The Fasta import feature adds
+The Fasta import feature adds to current chains if they exist, so
+be sure to hit the clear button (1st button) in order to import a completely new
+sequence from FASTA.

 Single Chain Polypeptide/Protein Sequence: